yarenty/quotes/src/Ralph_Aldo_Emerson/README.md

 Be silly.
 Be honest.
 Be kind.
 A house is made with walls and beams; a home is built with love and dreams.
 If you cannot be free be as free as you can.
+The sky is the daily bread of the eyes.